ashishkpoudel/feature-flag/README.md

-### NOTE: under rapid develop, not ready for production use
+### NOTE: under rapid development, not ready for production use

 ---